Edited by: Keri Stooksbury

 - Semi-private workspaces

 Wi-Fi in the lounge for all guests is completely free, and it’s high-speed — perfect for working or streaming videos.
-The password is “MemberSince.”
+The password is “MemberSince” and this same password applies to the 40+ Centurion Lounge locations worldwide.

-As you enter the lounge, you’ll see shower facilities off to the left.
-Each shower room has a toilet, sink, shower, and bench to place your clothes on.
-Everything is included: soap, towels, and other basic amenities such as toothpaste or mouthwash can be requested if you don’t see them in your room.
+While I’ve personally never booked a shower suite at the MIA Centurion Lounge, as you enter the lounge, you’ll see shower facilities off to the left.
+Each shower room has a toilet, sink, shower, and bench to place your clothes.
+Everything is included — soap, towels, and other basic amenities such as toothpaste or mouthwash can be requested if you don’t see them in the shower suite.

 If you’re placed on the list, all of the folks ahead of you have 30 minutes each to use the room — as the staff cleans the room following usage, you’ll be called.